Manin triples for double Lie bialgebroids: Introduction

 \subsection{Acknowledgments}

-The author thanks H. Bursztyn for his continuous support, insightful discussions and valuable suggestions; D. Álvarez and M. Cueca for helpful comments on a preliminary version of this note; and CAPES and IMPA for their financial support.
+The author thanks H. Bursztyn for his continuous support, insightful discussions and valuable suggestions; J. P. Ayala for the helpful conversations; D. Álvarez and M. Cueca for useful comments on a preliminary version of this note; and the anonymous referee for the careful reading and constructive recommendations.
+This work was partially supported by CAPES (Coordination for the Improvement of Higher Education Personnel), IMPA (Institute for Pure and Applied Mathematics), and by FAPESP (São Paulo Research Foundation) under grant \#2025/10946-6.